Typical Course Length

 The Aberystwyth LLM in International Commercial Law and Human Rights will give you a firm academic understanding of the ever-changing realities of the current global economy and its often conflicted engagement with internationally protected human rights.
 During your International Commercial Law and Human Rights LLM you will study subjects such as the law relating to transnational commerce, competition, business cartels, as well as engaging with the complex implications of how such law conflicts with individual or group enjoyment of human rights.
 You will even have the opportunity to study some of the emerging law and policy in this area.

-You will benefit from the knowledge and experience of members of Aberystwyth University's Law and Criminology Department.
+You will benefit from the knowledge and experience of members of Aberystwyth University's Law School.
 You will also benefit from having your course materials augmented by lawyers from other academic institutions and private practice in the United Kingdom.
 By undertaking this course, you will strengthen your rigorous analytical skills, your abilities in argument formation and your capacity for independent thought.

 English Language Requirements: